 In short, we believe that there is “one world” because that belief is confirmed by our success in understanding it.
-When an event occurs that we don’t understand, we don’t throw the baby out with the bath water to conclude that the physical laws of nature are restricted by a super-natural causal agency.
+When an event occurs that we don’t understand, we may be tempted to throw the baby out with the bath water to conclude that the physical laws of nature are superseded by a super-natural causal agency.
 However, if we do so, then not only do we call into question our own ability to explain phenomena, but we also introduce a capriciousness into events that makes the effort to understand meaningless.
 Rather than default to a super-natural agency, our own efforts at understanding require that we conclude that this is an event for which we have not yet discerned the appropriate physical law.
-If we embrace supernatural causality, then we would undermine the very epistemological conditions necessary for us to seek a physical law since we would be asserting that the system of physical laws is not a system of law but of contingency.
+In other words, were we to embrace supernatural causality, then we would undermine the very epistemological conditions necessary for us to seek a physical law because we would be asserting that the system of physical laws is not a system of law but a mere aggregation of contingent laws.

-What distinguishes this conclusion from blind scientism is that it acknowledges what in German is called the Fürwahrhalten (“as if”) character of understanding.
-For us to gain understanding, we must approach the world “as if” it were a coherent totality governed by physical laws that apply in the same way, to all events, and at all times.
-We conclude that “the world is a single totalilty” because it is a necessary assumption that empowers our ever-expanding understanding of nature although we are incapable of proving this to be the case.
+What distinguishes this conclusion from blind “scientism” is that it acknowledges what in German is called the Fürwahrhalten (“as if”) character of understanding.
+For us to gain understanding, we must approach the world “as if” it was a coherent totality governed by physical laws that apply in the same way, to all events, and at all times.
+We conclude that “the world is a single whole” because it is a necessary assumption that empowers our ever-expanding understanding of nature although we are incapable of proving this to be the case.

 Why wouldn’t we argue that the “facts” confirm the reality of our confidence in the world as a single totality?
-We can’t invoke this argument based upon “facts” simply because of epistemological skepticism — as old as the Classical World and nothing new with Descartes (i.e., that facts are accessed only through the senses, and we can doubt our senses).
-Rather than invoke skepticism to rein in epistemological arrogance, we can’t invoke this argument that our knowledge is based upon our access to facts because even in the natural sciences it is not sense data that establishes the validity of objective explanations (i.e., on the facts).
+We can’t invoke this argument based upon “facts” simply because of epistemological skepticism — as old as the Classical World and nothing new with Descartes (i.e., that facts are accessed only through the senses and we can doubt our senses).
+Rather than invoke skepticism to rein in epistemological arrogance, we can’t invoke this argument that our knowledge is based upon our access to facts because even in the natural sciences it is not sense data that establishes the validity of objective explanations with respect to the facts.
 If that were the case, then we would have no choice but to assert that the sun is moving around the earth.
-No!, objective explanations must be compatible, to be sure, with sense perception somehow, but any and all explanations are grounded in a coherent symbol system, not in sense perception of the “facts.”
-We know that the sun is standing still and we are moving at some 1,000 miles/hour not because we factually perceive it but because we are capable of constructing a mathematically based model (a symbolic representation) that accounts for the sense data by denying them.

 The necessity of our having to assume one world with one time and constituting a coherent totality because of uniform causality already involves the necessity that reason must be a set of capacities and conditions that are also universally the same for all.
 This is not a claim that these universal capacities and conditions are applied and developed the same by everyone.
 Although the causal explanations can be, and surely are, very different, everyone must necessarily supply a causal explanation to the appearances that are the focus of her concern – although no proponent can empirically prove the correctness of her/his explanation.
 The causes are not provided with the appearances.
 Reason must always supply its account of those causes.
 That we must all add a causal explanation to the appearances/effects both accounts for and allows that causal explanations are not the same for everyone — although if we believe that we are able to understand events, the causes themselves must be the same at all times and everywhere.

 Yet there is more to the notion of “one” reason than the necessary assumption of physical laws for understanding the natural world.
 Among those capacities and conditions that we all must add to our experience of a world of appearances is the capacity of creativity.
-Every human being regardless of physical or mental condition is capable of introducing into her/his physical world elements that could not be present in that physical world were that individual not to exist.
-In short, we are talking here about the uniqueness of conscious experience.
+Every human being regardless of physical or mental condition can introduce into her/his physical world elements that could not be present in that physical world were that individual not to exist.
+In short, we are talking here about the uniqueness of conscious (i.e., intentional), creative agency.
 Even if there was to be a consciousness right next to you over your entire life, it cannot be the same consciousness as yours.
 This is because already with our mental processes each of us is constantly adding elements (e.g., symbol systems and concepts) to the particular set of appearances that is our individual experience, our constructed patterns of understanding, and our causal explanations.
 To be sure, it helps to have others around who agree with us, but agreement alone (even across generations) is no proof of accuracy as the history of our species (tragically) confirms.

 In addition to this general capacity of adding things to the world of appearances that can’t be there without each of us adding them to our experience, we all to some degree (granted for some more than others because of physical and mental abilities) are capable of initiating a sequence of physical events that physical nature on its own could never do.
-Although all that we are adding to the appearances of our world (e.g., symbols and concepts) are a symptom of this creativity, it is manifest in the strict sense when what we create changes the physical environment in some fashion (for example, when we create a work of art, perform music, construct a house, administer a business, serve in the government, etc.).
+Although all that we are adding to the appearances of our world (e.g., symbols and concepts) are a symptom of this creativity, creativity is manifest in the strict sense when what we create changes the physical environment in some fashion (for example, when we create a work of art, perform music, construct a house, administer a business, serve in the government, etc.).

 In short, the imperceptible dimension of our experience that consists of capacities and conditions that make it possible for us to add things to the world that otherwise couldn’t be there constitute a supersensible (i.e., imperceptible) dimension of reason that possesses its own kind of efficient causality.
 In other words, reason is more than an instrumental tool (like a hammer).
 Whereas nature’s efficient causality is a blind process of sequential steps that bring about consequences, humanity possesses its own efficient causality (creativity) that is a conscious process of sequential steps that bring about its own consequences – without question in a manner complementary to natural causality.

-There are a number of issues here that cannot be fully addressed.
+There are several issues here that cannot be fully addressed.
 One is the apparent dualism that this set of necessary assumptions implies.
-Given, though, that any and all kinds of causal explanation are applied to a common world of appearances, there is no contradiction to our assuming the simultaneity of causes functioning in any one event — any more than the presence of multiple physical causes requires us to give up our assumption that there is one material world that conforms to a unified system of causes.
-This is not a plaidoyer in defense of a supernatural causality that can ignore the unified causal totality of the world since our creative freedom is limited by the world’s physical laws.
+Given, though, that any and all kinds of causal explanation are applied to a common world of appearances, there is no contradiction to our assuming the uniformity of causes in all events — any more than the presence of multiple physical causes (e.g., magnetic, mechanical) requires us to give up our assumption that there is one material world that conforms to a unified system of causes.
+This is not a plaidoyer in defense of a supernatural causality that can ignore the unified causal totality of the world because our creative freedom is limited by the world’s physical laws.
 We can change and destroy nature, but we cannot ignore its laws.

 Given that we only experience whatever creative freedom we possess under the material conditions of a unified, singular world, methodological determinism maintains that we should always seek a mechanical, material cause for phenomena first and as exhaustively as possible before turning to any other causal explanation, including creative freedom.
 However, methodological determinism recognizes that causal explanations are additions to appearances, that is, they are not capable of verification by appearances, so that methodological determinism leaves the possibility open that we possess a creative efficient causality that conforms entirely to, but is equally irreducible to, blind physical, efficient causality.

 Under the assumption that we do possess a unique form of creative, efficient causality, we are confronted with the need for our assumption of responsibility for our unique actions – not a demand that we must assume responsibility.
 There is no responsibility so long as we are mere material beings driven by the blind, mechanical efficient causality of nature.
 We don’t hold animals morally responsible for their behavior.
-However, we do hold ourselves and those like us morally responsible for our actions so long as we are not physically incapacitated (e.g., by mental illness or addictions).
+However, we can hold ourselves (and any other “rational” being) morally responsible for our actions so long as we are not physically incapacitated (e.g., by mental illness or addictions).

 What leads us to believe that there is an absolute moral order that governs our creativity?
 Rather than provide an objective list of absolute moral principles that the individual may or may not have encountered in experience (much less, that would be subject to fudging and manipulation), Kant reminds us that we never act (unless physically desperate or having had the capacity trained out of us) without giving ourselves “permission” by applying some kind of moral principle to our action.
 This principle serves as the should that governs our action.
-Since we cannot not act, we cannot not apply moral principles to our action.
+Because we cannot not act, we cannot not apply moral principles to our action.

-However, the necessity to act on the basis of moral principles is no guarantee that there is an absolute moral order.
+However, the necessity to act based on moral principles is no guarantee that there is an absolute moral order.
 What would lead us to such a conclusion when experience so strongly suggests that moral principles are culturally relative?

 The fact that we cannot know whether the laws of nature are absolute is no hindrance to our acting as if they are.
 The same is true of moral principles – although this is not justification for our declaring that our private interest is a universal moral principle.
-Acting as if a moral principle is absolute when it merely serves a relative, cultural or particular, personal interest would be a violation of the notion of an absolute moral principle.
+Acting as if a moral principle is absolute when it merely serves a relative, cultural or particular, personal interest would be a violation of the notion of an absolute, moral principle.
 Hence, Kant proposed three criteria for evaluating the principles on which we act: 1) Act on the basis of a principle that you would want to be universal as if it were a law of nature; 2) act on the basis of a principle that treats the other and oneself as an ends and not as a mere means; and 3) recognize that all human beings are free, self-legislating moral beings.

-Having transcended the culture of skills with the conception of religion as constituting the hope in the moral improvement of humanity, Kant’s understanding of religion also transcends all historically conditioned manifestations of religious faith.
+Having transcended the culture of skills with the conception of religion as constituting the hope in the moral improvement of humanity, Kant’s understanding of religion also transcends all historically conditioned manifestations of what he calls “historical”, religious faith.
 This allows him to make what appears to be this politically incorrect claim that there is only “one religion.”
 The claim here is not that all religions are equal “paths to God” or that all religions manifest themselves in the some common set of doctrines, rituals, or institutional structure.
 The claim here is that the religious hope of humanity as the end of creation is shared universally as a set of capacities and conditions that constitutes the universal “unity of religion”.